samyapp/laravel-external-authentication/README.md

 For (1) and (2), RemoteGuard can be configured to sync specific attributes in the app user model with those provided by the authentication attributes (for example, SAML attributes passed for name, email, phone, etc) if they differ from what was previously stored.

+### Successful Authentication Flow

+1. Something (e.g. the default Laravel authenticate middleware) triggers the first call to the guard's `user()` method.
+2. The attributes and values set by the authentication provider are mapped to the names expected by your user model (configured in `attributeMap`).
+3. The `retrieveByCredentials()` method of the configured `UserProvider` is called with the attributes defined in `credentialAttributes` together with their values provided in the request.
+4. A matching Authenticatable object (normally a User or TransientUser model) is returned.
+5. If no match is found _and `createMissingUsers` is true, then a new model will be created with the attributes provided.
+6. Any of the properties configured in the `attributeMap` which were provided by the authentication provider are updated on the Authenticatable object to their provided values.
+6. If `syncAttributes` is true, then either the `DefaultUserSyncer` callable is called which calls the Authenticatable's `save()` method (if one exists), or, if the `userSyncer` configuration option has been configured with a callable, it gets called with the parameters `(Authenticatable $user, array $attributes, AuthConfig $config)`.

 ## Authorizing Users